 The highlights of the score are the brassy action cues, all tremendous in their power.
 These include “Oddjob’s Pressing Engagement”, which mixes the Bond and Goldfinger themes, “Dawn Raid on Fort Knox”, a highly energetic build-up piece with military percussion and a variation of the Goldfinger theme, and “The Arrival of the Bomb and Countdown”, which literally features ticking percussion at its opening.
 The suspense is top-notch, too, especially the escalating “The Laser Beam”.

 This is widely considered one of the best James Bond soundtracks.
 Personally I appreciate some of more diverse offerings, but this is one of the most consistently entertaining scores by John Barry.
-It features one of the best tile songs and if spy action music is your thing, then this is a must-listen.
-It’s even more recommended if you would rather hear Bond action than Bond romance.
+It features one of the best title songs and if you would rather hear Bond action than Bond romance, this is your thing.

 There are actually two different original releases.
 The UK version had fourteen tracks, while the US release cut out four of those and inserted a special instrumental version of the title theme.
 The expanded album is just the missing UK tracks inserted on the end.

 Thanks to some odd contractual reasons, those Bond scores with expanded albums had to put most of the previously unreleased material on the end as opposed to being inserted chronologically, so editing and reordering is necessary if you have to have the music play in a more satisfying order.

 Rating: (original album) 8/10 (full score) 9/10